vittorioerba/SkyOnDemand_Scraper/README.md

 # sky\_on\_demand\_votes.py

 This script interfaces with the free API of [https://www.themoviedb.org](TMDB) and gets ranking and description of every movie in the inut csv file.

+# infinity

+I recently added a couple of analogous scripts for Mediaset Infinity.
+Main probelm was that the content in their pages is dynamically loaded after the source is sent out, so that I had to figure out which request pointed to the right data.
+Then it was just reading a json and stripping the titles.